aws-samples/aws-aurora-serverless-data-api-sam/README.md

 ## Questions on Comments?

-Please contact Marcilio Mendonca (marcilio@amazon.com)
+Please contact Marcilio Mendonca (marcilio@amazon.com) if you have any questions or comments.